 Spanish courses are offered at Ollin throughout the year, either on a personalized basis or in small groups (2-3 students).
-At Ollin we want you to improve your conversational Spanish but most importantly, we want to make you feel confident when using it!
-Our main goal is for you to enjoy your classes while truly improving your Spanish.
+At Ollin, we want you to improve your conversational Spanish but most importantly, we want to make you feel confident when using it!
+Our main goal is for you to enjoy your classes while truly improving your communication skills.

 and learn Spanish with us.
-We are committed to offer you the class that
+We are committed to offering you the class that

-you to contact us before coming so that we can learn more about you and about what you need.
-To better plan your classses, please complete our online application form.
+will best suit your needs.
+To register, please contact us so that we can learn more about you and about what you need.
+(Please make sure to email us in advance of your trip so we can better plan your classes).
+Click here to complete your online application form.
 We are looking forward to meeting you!